mawds/library-shell/_episodes/04-scipt.md

 > text editor, or be careful to save files as plain text.
 {: .callout}

-What if we want to select lines from an arbitrary file?
+What if we want to count the number of times "america" appears in an arbitrary file?
-We could edit `middle.sh` each time to change the filename, but that would probably take longer than just retyping the command.
+We could edit `countamerica.sh` each time to change the filename, but that would probably take longer than just retyping the command.
-Instead, let's edit `middle.sh` and make it more versatile:
+Instead, let's edit `countamerica.sh` and make it more versatile:

 ~~~
-$ nano middle.sh
+$ nano countamerica.sh
 ~~~
 {: .bash}

-Now, within "nano", replace the text `octane.pdb` with the special variable called `$1`:
+Now, within "nano", replace the text `K000934.000.txt` with the special variable called `$1`:

 ~~~
-head -n 15 "$1" | tail -n 5
+bash countword "$1" america

 ~~~
 {: .output}